rafasamp/sonus/README.md

 ### Tracking progress

-Update the options below in the configuration file using your environment variables
+Make sure the `progress` and `tmp_dir` options are set correctly in the config.php file

     'progress'      => true,
     ...